ibm-cloud-docs/cloud-infrastructure/ntp-service-overview.md

 ## NTP Stratum ranking
 {: #ntp-stratum-ranking}

-IBM has implemented Global Navigation Satellite System (GNSS) devices within the {{site.data.keyword.cloud_notm}} data centers, providing an effective Stratum 0 source for internal servers that are directly connected to it (Stratum 1).
+IBM implemented Global Navigation Satellite System (GNSS) devices within the {{site.data.keyword.cloud_notm}} data centers, providing an effective Stratum 0 source for internal servers that are directly connected to it (Stratum 1).

-Aside from GNSS antennas, the appliances are connected to a high performance oscillator, such as a rubidium atomic clock, that keeps the appliance clock accurate for long periods in the event of a GNSS service disruption.
+Aside from GNSS antennas, the appliances are connected to a high-performance oscillator, such as a rubidium atomic clock.
+The high-performance oscillator keeps the appliance clock accurate for long periods even if the GNSS service is disrupted.

-The National Institute of Standards and Technology (NIST) and US Naval Observatory (USNO) Stratum 1 sources are also configured on the time servers that are available for Regulated Services Cloud NTP servers (for NTP servers located in the United States only).
+The National Institute of Standards and Technology (NIST) and US Naval Observatory (USNO) Stratum 1 sources are also configured on the time servers that are available for Regulated Services Cloud NTP servers.
+This applies for NTP servers that are located only in the United States.

 The NTP time servers are connected to these GNSS and time synchronization appliance services, as depicted in Figure 1.